 Voter Registration Certificates are no longer a valid form of ID when voting.
 Please click here to find out more about new Photo ID voting requirements.

-Here is a diagram and some important information about your Voter Registration Certificate (please note current Certificates are BLUE):
+Here is a diagram and some important information about your Voter Registration Certificate:

-3. Valid beginning January 1, 2016 and expiring December 31, 2017.
-Upon expiration, new certificates are automatically mailed to voters with active registrations.
+3. Upon expiration, new certificates are automatically mailed to voters with active registrations.

 4. Residence Address – Your name and address of residence as provided when you registered to vote.
-Your precinct is based upon this address.
+Your voting precinct and districts are based upon this address.